udelblue/AI/README.md

 ### Subdirectories:
 Simple - Just a plain LLM user must provide openai key.

-agent_with_tools - Agent using tools (Calculator, Wikipedia, Prompt template) to formulate an answer.
+Agent_with_tools - Agent using tools (Calculator, Wikipedia, Prompt template) to formulate an answer.

-agent_with_RAG - Agent using GCP Vector Search as a RAG.